Ghaznavid–Samanid war: Battle of Merv

 The peace was short lived.
-Dara b.
-Qabus who had not agreed to the treaty, incited some of amir's followers to attack the rear of the Ghaznavid army, led by Nasr, Mahmud's brother and plunder it's baggage.
-Mahmud organised his army to battle near Marv.
+Dara bin Qabus who had not agreed to the treaty, incited some of Amir's followers to attack the rear of the Ghaznavid army, led by Nasr, Mahmud's brother and plunder its baggage.
+On 16 May, Mahmud organised his army to battle near Merv.
 Nasr was put in charge of the right wing with 10,000 cavalry and 70 elephants, other officers led the left with 12,000 cavalry and 40 elephants and Mahmud in centre led 10,000 cavalry with 70 elephants.
 The Ghaznavid army defeated the allied forces of Abd al-Malik, Begtuzun, Fa'iq and Abu'l Qasim Simjuri.
 Abu'l Qasim fled to Kuhistan, while Begtuzun at Nishapur following Jurjan.
 He then established himself as the ruler of Khorasan.
-In 999, the invasion of Bukhara by Ilak Nasr Khan of Kara-Khanid Khanate put end to Samanid empire.
+In 999, the invasion of Bukhara by Ilig Nasr Khan of Kara-Khanid Khanate put end to Samanid empire.

 War with Ismail

-Abū Ibrahim Ismā'īl al-Muntaṣir, a son of Amir Nuh, escaped from the custody of Ilak Khān and sought to restore the Samanid dynasty.
+Abū Ibrahim Ismā'īl al-Muntaṣir, a son of Amir Nuh, escaped from the custody of Ilig Khān and sought to restore the Samanid dynasty.
 He fled to Khwarazm, where he gained support from nobles loyal to Samanids.
 After an unsuccessful attempt to capture Bukhara, he advanced to Nishapur, defeated Nasr on 25 February 1001 AD, compelling Nasr to retreat to Herat.
 Mahmud arrived with reinforcement leading Isma'il to flee to Jurjan (Gorgan).
 In September 1001, he invaded Nishapur, prompting Nasr to evacuate and call for reinforcement.
 Mahmud dispatched Abu Said Altutash.
 The combined Ghaznavid army defeated Isma'il forcing him to flee to Jurjan again.
 But within a short time he returned and took Sarakhs.
 Nasr defeated him and captured Abu'l Qasim Simjuri, sending him to Ghazna.